keepaliveit-staging/staging.keepaliveit.co.uk/collections/_solutions/startups.markdown

 ## I.T Solutions for Startups

 ### Scenario
-You’ve got the most perfect business idea in your head which you think is going to earn you Millions of pounds and make you rich quickly.
+Maybe you’ve got the most perfect business idea in your head which you think is going to earn you Millions of pounds and make you rich quickly.
 Great, that’s a solid start and wonderful news!

 ### Reality